-- E. Scientific World
+- E. Scientific World1

 - CHM 12 General College Chemistry II (4 Credits)

 - PHY 31 Physics I (4 Credits)

 - BIO 11 General Biology I (4 Credits)

 - BIO 12 General Biology II (4 Credits)

 - CHM 31 Organic Chemistry I (5 Credits)

 - CHM 32 Organic Chemistry II (5 Credits)

 - CHM 33 Quantitative Analysis (4 Credits)

 - MTH 32 Analytic Geometry and Calculus II (5 Credits)

-- PHY 32 Physics II (4 Credits)
+- PHY 323 Physics II (4 Credits)

-- Restricted Elective (1 Credit)
+- Restricted Elective4 (1 Credit)

-- This program has received a waiver to require students to complete MTH 31 to fulfill Required Core B, CHM 11 to fulfill Required Core C, CHM 12 to fulfill Flexible Core E and PHY 31 (selected from Flexible Core E) to fulfill the sixth Flexible Core course. - To fulfill the two-year degree requirements of this Joint Degree with John Jay College, this program has received an additional waiver to allow students to complete a portion of the Common Core requirements prior to transfer and complete the remaining requirements upon transfer. - Any PEA one credit course, or CPR 10, or WFA 10, or ART 10, or MUS 10.
+- 1 This program has received a waiver to require students to complete MTH 31 to fulfill Required Core B, CHM 11 to fulfill Required Core C, CHM 12 to fulfill Flexible Core E and PHY 31 (selected from Flexible Core E) to fulfill the sixth Flexible Core course. - 2 To fulfill the two-year degree requirements of this Joint Degree with John Jay College, this program has received an additional waiver to allow students to complete a portion of the Common Core requirements prior to transfer and complete the remaining requirements upon transfer. - 3 Students who due to their initial placement are required to begin their mathematics studies in MTH 30 (Pre-Calculus) may substitute MTH 30 for PHY 32 (Physics II) to complete the associate degree requirements. - 4 Any PEA one credit course, or CPR 10, or WFA 10, or ART 10, or MUS 10.